-Judith, aka Jude, had a very different youth.
-Raised in a more quiet north England town, her family often walked and picnicked on the open green hills overlooking the North Sea, fished for tiddlers in streams, and experienced thick North Sea fog and wild gales.
+Judith, aka Jude, had a completely different upbringing in a quiet north England town.
+Her family often explored the green hills overlooking the North Sea, fished for tiddlers in streams, and experienced thick North Sea fog and wild gales.

-Or was it karma weaving an intricate plan that sent Jack overseas at the precise moment Jude went off celebrating her graduation as a registered nurse.
-Karma may also have sent him lonely and disheartened into that Frankfurt Pub looking for someone with a cheery laugh.
-For when he saw two vivacious blonds, aglow with laughter, he did something quite uncharacteristic, for he was shy with the ladies.
-Ordering a round of drinks, fidgeting, he approached then stammered in rather poor German, “Hi, my name is Jack.”
-And both girls burst out in laughter.
+So did karma weave the intricate plan that sent Jack overseas at the precise moment Jude was celebrating her graduating as a registered nurse?
+Did it send him lonely and disheartened into a Frankfurt Pub looking for cheery laughter and have him see two bubbly blonds radiant with laughter.
+Did it then cause him to do something quite uncharacteristic for he was shy.
+Ordering a round of drinks, fidgeting he approached then upon stammering in rather poor German, “Hi, my name is Jack,” both girls burst into wild giggles.

-After those three arduous hard yakka years of construction, with little sailing experience and sons just two and three, we began a journey into the unknown.
-Frightened and unsure, there were mountainous obstacles to overcome while our sea roving life took us in ever-increasing circles around the world on “voyages of education”.
+After those three arduous hard yakka years of construction, with little sailing experience and sons now just two and three, we began our voyage into the unknown.
+Frightened, unsure, lacking skills, and with mountainous obstacles to overcome, our sea roving life took the four of us in ever-increasing circles around the world on “voyages of education”.
 Pretty corals, shells, fishes, and people of all cultures filled our minds with thoughts that life upon this special planet is to be cherished.
-Having amazing adventures, we touched eighty countries in an odyssey that lasted not the one year imagined, but the next sixteen.
+Having amazing adventures, we touched eighty countries in an odyssey that lasted not the one year first imagined, but the next sixteen.

 Still hear the call of the wild